fbpx

 “That’s miraculous to me.”

-Doctors Who Perform Cytoreductive Surgery and HIPEC for Peritoneal Mesothelioma
+Specialists Who Perform Cytoreductive Surgery With HIPEC for Peritoneal Mesothelioma

-There is a long list of doctors who perform cytoreductive surgery with HIPEC.
+There is a long list of doctors who perform cytoreductive surgery followed by HIPEC.
 There are surgeons in each region of the country who specialize in peritoneal mesothelioma.
 They work at the top cancer centers in the world, with vast resources at their disposal.

-Some of the top doctors who perform cytoreductive surgery with HIPEC are:
+Some of the top mesothelioma surgeons who perform cytoreductive surgery and HIPEC:

 Finding Surgical Treatment in the VA Health Care System

-If you need help signing up for VA health insurance or contacting a VA hospital, please reach out to LCDR Carl Jewett.
-As a veterans support advocate, he can help you receive treatment.
+If you need help with your VA benefits and finding a VA hospital, please reach out to LCDR Carl Jewett.
+As a VA-accredited claims agent and patient advocate, he can help you find the specialized treatment strategies you need.

 Frequently Asked Questions About Mesothelioma Cytoreduction With HIPEC